jfrog/terraform-provider-project/docs/resources/project.md

 - **admin_privileges** (Block Set, Min: 1) (see [below for nested schema](#nestedblock--admin_privileges))
 - **display_name** (String) Also known as project name on the UI
-- **key** (String) The Project Key is added as a prefix to resources created within a Project.
+- **key** (String, ForceNew) The Project Key is added as a prefix to resources created within a Project.
 This field is mandatory and supports only 3 - 6 lowercase alphanumeric characters.
 Must begin with a letter.
 For example: us1a.

 ### Optional